 The completed operations section of the general liability policy helped in protecting the art gallery.

-Few days after, some paintings were stolen from the art gallery.
-Since the Regal Art Gallery was well known and often carried out auctions of its paintings, it had documented all the auction related documents.
-Th Art Insurance policy valued the stolen paintings based on the value agreed upon in the policy.
+A few days after, someone stole some paintings from the art gallery.
+The well-known Regal Art Gallery often carried out auctions of its paintings, it had documented all the auction-related documents.
+The Art Insurance policy valued the stolen paintings based on the value agreed upon in the policy.

 Case Art Valuation for an Individual Artist